Nuv09/IT462_BigData_GooglePlay/README.md

 ---
-## ❗ Important Academic Note
+## ❗ Important Notes
 If a team member continues writing new steps (e.g., Data Reduction) directly inside the terminal:
 - The code will **NOT be saved**
 - It will disappear once the Spark session is closed

 All required preprocessing steps must exist inside Scala source files.
+(Read the instructions below)

 ---
 ## 🎯 Correct Project Workflow

-### 1️⃣ Write All Official Code in Scala Files
-Do **not** rely on terminal-only code.
-All preprocessing steps must be written inside `01_DataPreprocessing.scala`,

-### 2️⃣ Testing Before Saving
+### 1️⃣ Testing Before Saving
 You may:

 - Test logic inside `spark-shell`